phalcon-orphanage/docs/en/api/Phalcon_Domain.md

 ```
 Sets the messages produced by the domain layer.

+@param mixed $messages The messages produced by the domain layer.

 ```php
 public function setOutput( mixed $output ): PayloadInterface;
 ```
 Sets the output produced from the domain layer.

+@param mixed $output The output produced from the domain layer.

 ```php
 public function setStatus( mixed $status ): PayloadInterface;
 ```
 Sets the status of this payload.

+@param mixed $status The status for this payload.